For Buyers

 -

-A: No, most dental practice sale transactions do not require the previous owner staying on as an associate particularly if the practice being sold is a general practice.
-If the practice is large enough and can support more than one working dentists it could be an advantage to the buyer to have the seller stay on if they are agreeable to do so however in most cases there is not enough chairs or dentistry there for two doctors.
+A: No, most dental practice sale transactions do not require the previous owner staying on as an associate for a transition; particularly if the practice being sold is an insurance driven general practice.
+If the practice is large enough and can support more than one working dentist then it could be advantageous to the buyer to have the seller stay on if they are agreeable to do so however in most cases there is not enough chairs or dentistry there for two doctors.
 Every situation and practice is different so we are speaking from a general perspective.
 A FFS style practice may require a seller to stay on for a longer period of transition time post sale to help transfer the goodwill and introduce patients.

 -